 (a) talk to the person responsible for the operation of the activity for which certification is being applied for (b) review relevant records (c) have access to facilities, buildings or processes (d) evaluate samples of inputs or outputs.
-Please make sure that the assessor will be able to evaluate all the different elements of a process; service or facility that is to be certified.
-If you only have part of an operation available for assessment, you may only be certified for the activities assessed or you may be declined certification.
-If you wish to increase or change the scope of certification to, you'll need to notify QWFC and a further assessment may be required.
+Please make sure that the assessor will be able to evaluate any or all of the different elements of a process; service or facility that is to be certified.
+If you only have part of an operation available for assessment, you may only be certified for the activity assessed or you may be declined certification.
+In certain circumstances (eg where a facility will not be in operation at the time of assessment) it may be acceptable to explain and demonstrate how the operation will work in practice in order for the assessment to be completed.
+If you wish to increase or change the scope of your certification to cover more activities, you'll need to notify QWFC and a further assessment may be required.
 Check your documents carefully to make sure that the scope of certification meets your requirements.